 I have been honoured with many roles of responsibility within electrical and mechanical engineering.
 For example, in 2005/6, I was appointed by the Education Bureau to set up the qualification framework classifying skill levels for ten disciplines of electrical and mechanical engineering and served on Hong Kong’s Vocational Training Council and the Electrical and Mechanical Services Training Board for some 15 years.
 I also held the post of Chair of the Engineers Registration Board overseeing qualifications and registration of all disciplines of engineers working in Hong Kong.
 I was the founding Chair of HKIE’s Building Services Division and in June 2019 was Chair of the Engineers Accreditation Board overseeing both the Washington and Seoul Accords and representing HKIE at the International Engineering Alliance Meetings (IEAM).

-How does your employer benefit from your professional registration? / As an employer, what is the benefit of employing professionally registered engineers?
+How does your employer benefit from your professional registration?

 Professional registration is an inscription of peers’ acceptance, denoting not only technical competence but also the commitments to ethical values and conscientiousness of community wellbeing.